dotnet/machinelearning/docs/code/DataViewRowCursor.md

 ﻿# `DataViewRowCursor` Notes

-This document includes some more in depth notes on some expert topics for `DataViewRow` and `DataViewRowCursor` derived classes.
+This document includes some more in-depth notes on some expert topics for `DataViewRow` and `DataViewRowCursor` derived classes.

 ## `Batch`